nss-evening-web-development/curriculum/src/data/curriculum/python/week-00/employee-handbook.md

 ### Official Client Project

-On Week 13, your team will be given the specifications for an application that one of our clients has requested.
+On Week 13, each of you will be given the specifications for an application that one of our clients has requested.
 The senior engineers will still be available to help you during that time, but will be less hands-on because you are expected to be officially onboarded by then!
 You will be even more responsible for reaching out for help at this time.
-If necessary, they will assist in scheduling new engineer lead review sessions, and they will remain available to answer questions and discuss tickets when they become availible.
+If necessary, they will assist in scheduling engineer lead review sessions, and they will remain available to answer questions and discuss tickets when they become availible.

 ## Scrum Ceremonies